envoyproxy/data-plane-api/docs/root/operations/admin.rst

   Outputs /stats in `Prometheus <https://prometheus.io/docs/instrumenting/exposition_formats/>`_ v0.0.4 format.
 This can be used to integrate with a Prometheus server.
 Currently, only counters and gauges are outputed.
 Histograms will be outputed in a future update.

+.. http:get:: /runtime

+  Outputs all runtime values on demand in a human-readable format.
+See :ref:`here <arch_overview_runtime>` for more information on how these values are configured and utilized.

+  .. http:get:: /runtime?format=json

+  Outputs /runtime in JSON format.
+This can be used for programmatic access of runtime values.